 Hibbs General Contracting will cover the Missouri and Southern Illinois regions.

 The company will offer traditional wood frame and structural insulated panel (SIP) construction for renovations and new commercial construction projects.
 Additionally, Hibbs General Contracting has become the exclusive partner of Capital Steel Industries in the St. Louis and Southern Illinois area, offering pre-engineered steel buildings, including church and school buildings, agricultural facilities, airplane hangars, warehouse space, retail spaces and more.

 Long considered the region’s leading expert in high-performance green home builders, Hibbs will put a special focus on green building practices for commercial construction.

 “Experts believe that the building sector is the largest contributor to U.S. greenhouse gas emissions.
 Nearly 75 percent of commercial buildings are 20 years or older and would benefit from tremendously from retrofitting renovations to reduce their emissions and energy usage,” said Matt Belcher, vice president of Hibbs General Contracting.

 - Commercial retrofitting services

 - High-performance building practices in construction projects

 - Energy efficient/resilient engineered building envelope construction services.

-Topics: Airports / Aviation, Architectural Firms, Construction Firms, Consulting - Green & Sustainable Strategies and Solutions, Educational Buildings - Colleges and Universities, Educational Buildings - K through 12, Energy Saving Products, Engineering Firms, Great Commercial Buildings, Industrial and Manufacturing Buildings, Insulation, Religious Buildings, Structured Insulated Panels (SIPS), Sustainable Communities, Technology, Thermal Envelope - Building Envelope, Urban Planning and Design, Wall Systems / Curtain Walls
+Topics: Airports / Aviation, Architectural Firms, Construction Firms, Consulting - Green & Sustainable Strategies and Solutions, Educational Buildings, Educational Buildings - Colleges and Universities, Energy Saving Products, Engineering Firms, Great Commercial Buildings, Industrial and Manufacturing Buildings, Insulation, Religious Buildings, Structured Insulated Panels (SIPS), Sustainable Communities, Technology, Thermal Envelope - Building Envelope, Urban Planning and Design, Wall Systems / Curtain Walls